 Learn

-Crypto airdrops distribute free tokens to early users and community members.
-Learn how airdrops work, how to qualify, tax implications (IRS rules).
+Crypto airdrops distribute free tokens to early users and community members — how airdrops work, how to qualify, and tax implications (IRS rules).

-This guide is designed for first-pass understanding.
-Start with core terms, then apply the framework in your own account workflow.
+This guide is built for first-pass understanding.
+Start with the key terms, then use the framework in your own money workflow.

 A crypto airdrop is a free distribution of tokens sent directly to eligible wallet addresses, typically rewarding early users of a blockchain protocol.
 Since Uniswap's landmark 400-UNI airdrop in September 2020, projects have distributed over $26.4 billion in airdrop value across Ethereum, Solana, and other chains; making airdrops one of the most lucrative opportunities in decentralized finance (DeFi).